Skip to main content

 Other benefits

-Employees in Singapore enjoy a range of benefits, including seven days of annual leave, which increases yearly, with employers commonly offering 14 to 28 days.
-Maternity and paternity leave benefits are provided, allowing pregnant employees 16 weeks of maternity leave, while fathers are entitled to two weeks of paternity leave.
-Both parents can also opt for shared parental leave.
-Sick leave is regulated by the Employment Act, ensuring a minimum of 14 days of outpatient leave and 60 days of hospitalization leave.
-Additionally, employees with children under 7 are entitled to six days of childcare leave, with the first three days employer-sponsored and days four to six government-sponsored.
-Parents with children aged 7 to 12 receive an extended childcare leave of two days.
+Employees in Singapore enjoy a range of benefits, including statutory annual leave that starts at 7 days and increases with service, with many employers commonly offering more.
+Maternity and paternity leave benefits are provided, allowing eligible pregnant employees 16 weeks of Government-Paid Maternity Leave for Singapore citizen children, while eligible fathers are entitled to 4 weeks of Government-Paid Paternity Leave.
+Sick leave is regulated by the Employment Act, ensuring a minimum of 14 days of outpatient sick leave and 60 days of hospitalization leave subject to eligibility.
+Employees with children under 7 may be entitled to childcare leave, and parents with children aged 7 to 12 may be entitled to extended childcare leave.

 Leaves